kpsysops/kubelocal/README.md

 # Kubelocal
-Don't waist time to figure out who to start with kubernetes.
+Don't waist time to figure out who to start with kubernetes on windows.

 Install it locally with python3 -- Python3 will install virtualbox, minikube, kubectl for you!